RazvanML/reco-link/_posts/2015-10-28-Basic-Model.md

 10,Mike Taylor,Unknown,Lockheed-M,Tera Product
 11,James Jones,"4789 Woodward Ave.
 Detroit , MI",Detroitics,"GigaProd,MegaProd"
 ```
+The goal of the exercise is to establish a relation between the identifiers of the two sets, both provided on the first column.

 We will prepare the model of the record linkage, which is an XML file describing the relations between the entities.
 The model contains the connections to the databases, the entities to be linked (left to right) and the rules of linking.
 The basic structure of the file is shown below: